 Physical Therapist's Guide to

-A groin strain is an injury to the groin area, the area of the body where the abdomen meets the leg and the inner thigh muscles attach to the pubic bone.
+A groin strain is an injury to the groin—the area of the body where the abdomen meets the leg and the inner thigh muscles attach to the pubic bone.
 Typically, groin strains occur in the muscles of the upper inner thigh near the pubic bone or in the front of the hip.
-Although more common in athletes than non-athletes, groin strains can occur during any type of forceful movement of the leg, such as jumping, kicking the leg up, or changing directions while running.
+This injury tends to be more common in athletes and men; however, certain activities can increase the risk for anyone to experience a groin strain.
+Groin strains can occur during sprinting or any type of activity requiring forceful movement of the leg, such as jumping, kicking the leg up, or changing directions while running.
 Groin strains account for 10% of all hockey injuries and 5% of all soccer injuries.
 Physical therapists treat groin strains by reducing pain and helping patients improve muscle strength and leg motion and to increase the speed of recovery.

 What is a Groin Strain?